mariuspruvot/shh/docs/index.md

     ---

     Start with `shh`, stop with Enter.
-No configuration needed.

 -   :material-auto-fix: __AI formatting__